Dragon Moray Eel Facts

 Dragon Moray Eel Physical Description

 The brilliant colors of the species also represent its most noteworthy physical feature.
 In fact, each individual displays a combination of yellow, orange, red, black, and white markings along the length of its body.
+These remain as distinct as fingerprints.

 - Kingdom: Animalia